kristian-lange-tw/JATOS_docs_v3/pages/Update-JATOS-Automatically.md

 ### Compatibility, feeback and bug reports
 The auto-update feature is available for linux and MacOS, but not in windows systems.
 It works on Docker.
 We tried our best to make this feature as robust and general as possible, and welcome any bug reports if it did not work in your system.
-In these clases, please [send us](Contact-us.html) a description of your system along with your logs.
+In these cases, please [send us](http://www.jatos.org/Contact-us.html) a description of your system along with your [logs](http://www.jatos.org/Troubleshooting.html#read-log-file-in-the-browser).